Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

 Dr. Eric Storch is McIngvale Presidential Endowed Chair & Professor at Baylor College of Medicine.
 Dr. Storch has received multiple grants from federal agencies for his research (i.e., NIH, CDC), is a Fulbright Scholar, and has published over 14 books and over 500 articles and chapters.
 He specializes in the nature and treatment of childhood and adult obsessive-compulsive disorder and related conditions, anxiety disorders, and anxiety among youth with autism.

-Professor & McIngvale Presidential Endowed Chair Vice Chair of Psychology Menninger Department of Psychiatry & Behavioral Sciences Baylor College of Medicine
+McIngvale Presidential Endowed Chair & Professor, Vice Chair & Head of Psychology, Menninger Department of Psychiatry and Behavioral Sciences, Baylor College of Medicine, Houston, TX

 Dr. McGuire has over 10 years of research and clinical experience in the assessment and treatment of Tourette syndrome (TS), obsessive compulsive disorder (OCD) and related conditions in children and adults.
 He has received research support from the National Institute of Mental Health, Tourette Association, and has published over 50 peer-reviewed journal articles related to the assessment and treatment of TS and related conditions.